muftialroaz/sa-TripAdvisor/README.md

 # sa-TripAdvisor
-Sentiment Analysis of TripAdvisor Hotel Reviews using Rapids CuML, CuDF and CuPy
+Sentiment Analysis of TripAdvisor Hotel Reviews using parallel processing